prometheusresearch/baseline-codebase/src/rex.mart/test/test_util.rst

     ...     raise Exception('Not a Rex Error!')
     Traceback (most recent call last):
         ...
-    Error: Not a Rex Error!
+    rex.core.Error: Not a Rex Error!
     This is my message

     >>> with guarded('This is my message', 'some context'):
     ...     raise Exception('Not a Rex Error!')
     Traceback (most recent call last):
         ...
-    Error: Not a Rex Error!
+    rex.core.Error: Not a Rex Error!
     This is my message
         some context